Eastbourne Buses: History

-Formed in April 1903, Eastbourne Buses claimed to be the first and oldest municipally owned motor bus operator in the world; the first bus service operated between Eastbourne railway station and Old Town.
+Formed in April 1903, Eastbourne Buses claimed to be the first and oldest municipally owned motor bus operator in the world; the first bus service operated between Eastbourne railway station and Eastbourne's Old Town.

-In 2007, the company was fined over £25,000 for two accidents involving employees, one of which was fatal.
+In the months before the operator's eventual sale, the operational future of Eastbourne Buses had become increasingly uncertain due to a lack of funding from Eastbourne Borough Council.
+In April 2007 the company nearly had to cease operations as it was unable to pay for fuel, and the following September, the company would be fined over £25,000 for two accidents involving employees, one of which was fatal.
 At the beginning of 2008, the traffic commissioner fined the company for failing to run services on time.

-June 2008 reports had announced Eastbourne Council's intention to sell its majority shareholding in the company.

 Sale to Stagecoach

-In early November 2008, local press reports had indicated that the company was to be sold by the end of the year to either the Go-Ahead Group or Stagecoach Group.
+In June 2008, it was reported that the borough council intended to sell its 80% majority shareholding in the company.
+By November, local press reports had indicated that the company was to be sold by the end of the year to either the Go-Ahead Group or the Stagecoach Group.
 The employees' trade union, Unite, wrote to Eastbourne Borough Council to ask the Council to sell to the Go-Ahead Group, because of work conditions and a superior fleet.

-On 25 November 2008, it was announced that Stagecoach was the preferred bidder.
-On 18 December 2008, Stagecoach took control of the Birch Road Depot.
+On 25 November 2008, it was announced that Stagecoach was the preferred bidder, and on 18 December 2008, Stagecoach took control of the operations of Eastbourne Buses, initially reported as being for an undisclosed sum.
+The following month, rival company Cavendish Motor Services was also bought by Stagecoach, with the companies subsequently merged.

-It is not the first time Stagecoach have run services in Eastbourne.
-They had run services until late in 2000 before they were withdrawn.
-They still operate services to Hastings and Bexhill from Eastbourne.

 The sale has caused considerable controversy, with MPs criticising the secrecy surrounding the sale and blaming each other's parties for the state the Eastbourne Buses got into, the Liberal Democrats claiming the Conservatives "failed to support Eastbourne Buses".

-There has also been criticism of the low sale price for the company – revealed at £3.7 million, lower than the original report of 4 - and criticism of Stagecoach, one MP saying that the company has effectively been "given away for nothing".
+There was also criticism of the low sale price for the company – revealed at £3.7 million, lower than the original report of 4 - and criticism of Stagecoach, one MP saying that the company has effectively been "given away for nothing".
 However, it was revealed that Go-Ahead had bid much lower at £2.85 million, so the council was forced to sell to Stagecoach, despite the union's calls.

-In April 2007 the company nearly had to close as it was unable to pay for fuel.
-At that stage it was inevitable that the company would soon have to be sold.

-In January 2009, rival company Cavendish Motor Services was also bought by the Stagecoach Group, making both companies one.

-The Eastbourne Buses name was discontinued on 8 March 2009, with operations rebranded as Stagecoach in Eastbourne, which is now under the East Sussex operations of Stagecoach UK Bus.
+The Eastbourne Buses name was discontinued by Stagecoach on 8 March 2009, with operations rebranded as Stagecoach in Eastbourne.
+This too was discontinued, with operations now managed under the group's Stagecoach South East subsidiary.

-Routes

-Eastbourne Buses operated a number of different service types, including local services around Eastbourne town, as well as long-distance routes.

-Town services

-Eastbourne Buses ran five in-town services.

-Long-distance services

-There were 3 long-distance services.